Sunday, April 4, 2010

 Mom:

-"Don't EVEN..........I'm never going to.............you better.....R
+"Don't EVEN..........I'm never going to.............you better.....RIGHT NOW!"

 And then the ambulance arrived.